 Sitting just a couple of hundred metres next to the well-known Hin Daeng is Hin Muang (Purple Rock in the local language).
 Nobody is really sure why these two undersea pinnacles are referred to as a pair and called ‘Hin Daeng’ because neither is better than the other.

 Maybe it’s just that Hin Daeng is easier to pronounce than Hin Muang, especially for foreigners.
-The two dive sites are right next to each other, and very similar in their topography and the marine life that scuba divers can expect to see there.
+The two dive sites are right next to each other, and very similar in their topography and the marine life there.
 It is claimed that Hin Muang has more purple soft corals than red, when compared to Hin Daeng.
 Hin Muang’s pinnacle can be seen above the water’s surface at low tide, but there is no opportunity to do anything here, such as relax on a beach.
 It literally is a bit of rock sticking a metre or two out of the water and hardly big enough to notice.
 What lies underneath is very different, though.